PM-Master/PM-Master/mkdocs/docs/policy-machine-core.md

 - HR has read and write permissions on Salaries and SSNs
 - Bob and Alice have the Grp1Mgr and Grp2Mgr attributes, respectively
 - Grp1Mgr and Grp2Mgr have read permissions on Grp1Salaries and Grp2Salaries, respectively
 - Bob and Alice have read and write permissions on their name and ssn, and read permissions on their salaries.

-**Access control state:**
+#### Access control state

 - Alice can read and write her name and SSN, and read her salary, and the salaries of those in Group 2.
 - Bob can read and write his name and SSN, and read his salary, and salaries of those in Group 1.